-Some ideas are too subtle for philosophy alone.
-They slip through words, hide behind metaphors, and resist explanation.
+Some ideas are too subtle for prose.
+They slip through metaphors and resist explanation.
+To understand Advaita Vedanta—the ancient Indian philosophy of non-duality—we must step away from theology.

 So let’s do something slightly dangerous.
 Let’s rewrite Advaita Vedanta as a system architecture.